anycable/anycable-web/src/blog/jwt-identification-and-hot-streams/index.md

 - A Go server retrieves a header, verifies its signature and TTL, and rejects the connection if token is invalid.
 - If the token is valid, we extract the identifiers, store them in the connection metadata and finalize the handshake (by sending a `{"type":"welcome"}` message).

-And we do not perform any RPC calls!
+And we don't have to perform any RPC calls!
 Let's see how it affects the connection time:

 <figure class="blog--figure">
 <video loop="loop" muted="muted" autoplay="autoplay" playsinline="true" width="1221" height="800" class="blog--media">